-So where do you get free building card kits from?
+Where can I get free building card kits from?

 Only one kit, a downloadable PDF file, of an empty shop front from a building in West Yorkshire but it’s a great little kit and well worth getting if your layout is set in that area although it could fit into many other settings.
-Download available in N, TT and OO scale.
+Download available in N, TT and OO scales.

-- Posteriza: Not a kit but an application that allows large photos to be printed on an A4 home printer as series of sheets that can then be glued together to make a long back scene.
+- Posteriza: Not a kit but an application that allows large photos to be printed on an A4 home printer as a series of sheets that can then be glued together to make a long back scene.

 - Texturelib: I’ve mentioned this site before but it’s worth talking about again.
 It’s a huge collection of high-resolution material textures, including brick, paper, stone and rock, that can be scaled and printed for your own scratch building.
 Definitely one to bookmark.